-Rishi Sunak goes to Washington with Ukraine, economy and AI on agenda for Biden meeting
+Rishi Sunak in D.C. with Ukraine, economy, AI on agenda for Biden meet

 Sunak began his visit by laying a wreath at the Tomb of the Unknown Soldier in Arlington National Cemetery to mark U.S.-U.K. military ties.
 The trip is Sunak’s first to the U.S. capital since he took office in October, but his fourth meeting with Biden in as many months.
 The two leaders have crossed paths at a Group of Seven summit in Japan, in Northern Ireland and at a three-way defense meeting with Australia in San Diego.

 Sunak, 43, and 80-year-old Biden are very different politicians.
-Sunak is an heir of free marketeer Prime Minister Margaret Thatcher, and wary of big government interventions in the economy such as Biden’s Inflation Reduction Act, a huge package of tax breaks and subsidies aimed at boosting green industries.
+Sunak is an heir of free marketeer Prime Minister Margaret Thatcher, and wary of big-government interventions in the economy such as Biden’s Inflation Reduction Act, a huge package of tax breaks and subsidies aimed at boosting green industries.

 But he’s also pragmatic, and has restored stability to Britain’s government after the turbulent terms of predecessors Boris Johnson and Liz Truss.